 Antonio Luiz Batista de Macêdo

-This profile was prepared when Antonio Luiz Batista de Macêdo was elected to the Ashoka Fellowship in 1989.
+This description of Antonio Luiz Batista de Macêdo's work was prepared when Antonio Luiz Batista de Macêdo was elected to the Ashoka Fellowship in 1990.

 The New Idea